‘That’s ridiculous!’ / ‘So is what you’re asking!’

 1. Stop giving in to unreasonable demands

-The unfortunate reality is that we bring much of these unreasonable demands on ourselves.
+The unfortunate reality is that we bring many of these unreasonable demands on ourselves.
 We put targets on our backs by reinforcing bad behavior and giving in.
 If they make a demand for a discount, and you give them some - they just learned that making demands works.

 Unfortunately, generosity can breed greed rather than gratitude.